matomo-org/developer-documentation/docs/3.x/extending-database.md

 add new tables, and you can even perform custom SQL during a migration.
 For a list of all available migrations have a look at the
 [DB Migration Factory API-Reference](/api-reference/Piwik/Updater/Migration/Db/Factory).

-If you want to perform any other operations unrelated to the MySQL database when your plugin is updated you can do this within the `doUpdate` method.
+If you want to perform any other operations unrelated to the MySQL database when your plugin is updated, you can do this within the `doUpdate` method.

+## Learn more

+Learn more about the Piwik Analytics database structure and tables in the [Database schema reference](/guides/persistence-and-the-mysql-backend).